patrickfrey/mewa/doc/faq.md

 In the body of a method the implicitly defined ```self``` reference is set to be reducible to its private reference type.
 The ```self``` is also added as private reference to the context used for resolving types there, so it does not have to be explicitely defined.
-If defined like this then private members are accessible from the private context, in the body of methods.
+If defined like this, private members are accessible from the private context, in the body of methods.
 Outside, in the public context, private members are not accessible, because there exist no reduction from the public context type to the private context type.

+The example _language1_ implements private/public access restrictions on data and not on type.
+This means that a method cannot access the private data of another instance of the same class like for example in C++.
+If you want to have private/public access restrictions on type you can do this by declaring in each method a reduction from the self reference declared as public to the private reference.

 <a name="visibilityRuleErrors"/>